 - Sign the consent to disclosure documents for SSD and/or TAA.

-- Send all relevant documentation to the Post Oak College Counseling Office.
+- Upload all relevant documentation to Magnus.
 This will include documents that corroborate the student's need for accommodations.
 These documents may vary by accommodation requested (see categories listed below).

-- The College Counseling Office will process your request with the appropriate office (SSD, TAA, or IBO) and will reach out to the family if more information is required.
+- The College Counseling Office will process your request with the appropriate office (SSD or TAA) and will reach out to the family if more information is required.

 - In approximately four to five weeks from the original request date, you will receive your official decision.
 Please note, the Post Oak counseling staff does not make this decision.
 The decision is made by the SSD, TAA, and IBO accommodation offices.
 This process takes time.

 - In the meantime, please make sure that your child is registered for their desired exam date.
 This is important because even if a student is approved for accommodations; if they do not register for that exam date, they cannot test.